Fox-ML-infrastructure/Fox-v1-infra/README.md

 **Email:** jenn.lewis5789@gmail.com
 **Subject:** Consulting Inquiry — [Your Organization Name]

 For custom development, enterprise integrations, or specialized consulting services, please reach out to discuss your requirements.
+Detailed contracting documents and current rates are available upon request.

 ---

 ## License

 Open-source components are available under their respective licenses.
-Custom work and deliverables are governed by individual Statements of Work and the Master Consulting Agreement.
+Custom work and deliverables are governed by individual Statements of Work and the Master Consulting Agreement (provided as part of the contracting materials on request).